 Cut 20 cm of dialysis tubing and briefly wash in the buffer.
 Seal one end of the tubing using a clip, place 50 mL of the endothiapepsin solution into the tubing and then seal the other end.

-Leave the solution to dialyze for at least 2 h at 4°C in 1 L of the Na Acetate buffer.
+Leave the solution to dialyze for at least 4 h (or overnight) at 4°C in 1 L of the Na Acetate buffer.
 Due to the components of the storage buffer, the solution in the dialysis bag will now be approximately 100 mL.

 Transfer the dialysis bag containing the endothiapepsin into a fresh liter of 4°C, 0.1 M Na Acetate pH 4.6.
 Repeat this step once more such that the original buffer has been diluted 2000x against the Na Acetate.